 At this point, individual human behavior requires attention because of the danger of sexual stereotyping, and because we need to consider the issue of leadership.
 What kind of visionary leadership is essential to shape a positive human destiny?
 Sexual behavioral dimorphism that affects group behavior is a reality for some personality traits.
-It’s the reason why so many cultures recognize a yin and yang, a sun and moon, a “vive la difference.” (see the essay "Sexual Dimorphism")
+It’s the reason why so many cultures recognize a yin and yang, a sun and moon, a “vive la difference.” (see the extended essay "Sexual Dimorphism")

 Individual human beings, however, should be judged and treated individually.
 Except for identical twins, no two humans inherit identical DNA, nor are they raised in identical environments or experience the same social interactions.
 Thus the wonderful reality for individuals is psychological uniqueness.

 Words Commonly Used to Words Commonly Used to Describe Femininity Describe Masculinity Table 1 - Stereotypical Male/Female Traits (US) Dependent Independent Emotional Non-Emotional/Stoic Passive/Non-assertive Aggressive/Assertive Sensitive Tough-Skinned Quiet Competitive Graceful Clumsy Innocent Experienced Weak/Risk-Avoidant/Cautious Strong/Risk-Taking/Bold Flirtatious Active Nurturing/Other Oriented Self-confident/Self-Oriented Self-Critical/Self-Reflective Non-Self-critical/Self-Oriented Soft Hard Sexually Submissive Sexually Aggressive Accepting/Empathetic Rebellious